 Instructions

-- Rinse rice until water runs clear, drain well. (this helps the rice to have the right texture and to not stick together when cooking)2 cups dry white rice
+- Rinse the rice until the water runs clear, then drain well.2 cups dry long-grain white rice

 - Add the sauce mixture to the cooked rice and stir until well combined. (doing this step while leaving the pot in the machine helps the sauce to combine with the rice as the heat helps to thicken the sauce).